djalbat/highmark-fonts/README.md

 ## Usage

-Copy the `css/woff2` directory to your own application.
+Copy the `font` directory to your own application.
 In order to make use of the fonts, the `@font-face` CSS at-rules must be added:

 ```
 import withStyle from "easy-with-style";